angrykoala/wendigo/README.md

 > Only CSS selectors supported

+**scroll(value, xValue?)**
+Vertically scrolls the page to the given value on pixels, an optional xValue can be passed for horizontal scrolling.
+If value is a selector or DomElement, the page will scroll until that element is at view.

+> Css, Xpath and Dom selectors supported

 ## Assert
 The submodule `browser.assert` provide some out-of-the-box assertions that can be used to easily write tests that are readable without having to specifically query for elements o perform evaluations.
 All the assertions have a last optional parameter (msg?) to define a custom assertion message.